pinecoders/pinecoders.github.io/techniques/dsp/README.md

     a/b
 ```

-here `w` does not add to 1, however because we divide the convolution output by the sum of the coefficients *(`b` in the script)* we can get the filter without problems.
+Here `w` does not add to 1, however because we divide the convolution output by the sum of the coefficients *(`b` in the script)* we can get the filter without problems.

 You can also look at the following [template](https://www.tradingview.com/script/VttW3bJY-Template-For-Custom-FIR-Filters-Make-Your-Moving-Average/) which allow to design FIR filters.